mrelive/EC-BlackBox-Viewer./CONTRIBUTING.md

 # Developers

-Please refer to the development section in the [this folder](https://github.com/betaflight/betaflight/tree/master/docs/development).
+Please refer to the development section in the README.md of this repository.

+For coding style guidelines from the original Betaflight project, see: https://github.com/betaflight/betaflight/blob/master/docs/development/CodingStyle.md